West Side Farmers Market is a 501c3 non-profit governed by a volunteer board and run by an executive director.

 Molly Phipps – Executive Director

 Molly Phipps is the Executive Director of the West Side Farmers Market and has been integrally involved with the market since 2013.
 She has a Bachelor’s in Geology-biology from Brown University and a PhD in Science Education and Oceanography from Oregon State University.
 Molly has been a climate scientist, a teacher, a mentor, an educational researcher and evaluator, and an environmental educator in a search for the best way to create a positive impact on the environment and community well-being.
 Building and strengthening the West Side Farmers Market represents an intersection of a number of Molly’s interests: food, climate change education, and community.
 As we move away from a fossil fuel-dependent food system we need to drastically change our ways of feeding ourselves and taking care of each other at the local level.
 By nurturing and supporting small-scale farms and farmers, teaching people the joys and benefits of eating local food, and encouraging a more interconnected and self-reliant community, Molly has found her way to make a meaningful impact on climate mitigation and adaptation.
+Molly is currently President of the Board of Directors of the Mississippi Market Natural Food Co-op.

 Meet the Current Board